-For making dough for different kinds of breads, mixing batters and other raw ingredients.
+For making dough for different kinds of bread, mixing batters and other raw ingredients.

 For rolling out the different kinds of Indian bread and pastry.

-Get yourself one thats neither too heavy nor too light.
-When making Indian breads, the trick is in applying the right pressure while rolling them out.
+Get yourself one that’s neither too heavy nor too light.
+When making Indian bread, the trick is in applying the right pressure while rolling them out.

 For draining rice and washing vegetables and lentils.

-A griddle-type pan for roasting/pan-frying breads; a deep frying pan; deep and flat saucepans with covers for making curries and vegetable dishes.
+A griddle-type pan for roasting/pan-frying bread; a deep frying pan; deep and flat saucepans with covers for making curries and vegetable dishes.

 Personally, I prefer non-stick cookware because it helps you cook with less oil and therefore, healthier.

-Some Indian dishes are best cooked in this handy utensil.
-It speeds up the cooking process and is perfect for cooking foods in the dum style (pressure cooking foods in their own juices).
+Indian dishes are best cooked in this handy utensil.
+It speeds up the cooking process and is perfect for cooking foods in the “dum style” (pressure cooking foods in their juices).

-For pan/shallow frying foods, roasting foods on a tandoor (Indian Barbecue) and for turning breads while roasting.
+For pan/shallow frying foods, roasting foods on a tandoor (Indian Barbecue) and for turning bread while roasting.